 In ProcessMaker, Scripts allow Process Owners and ProcessMaker Developers to write self-contained programmatic actions that can be called from any Process Request at run-time.
 The same ProcessMaker Script can be deployed in any Process model.
 In other words, "write once, use anywhere."

-R (requires the R package)
+R (requires the R package in your ProcessMaker instance)

 While designing a ProcessMaker Script, test it before you deploy it.
 ProcessMaker Scripts are tested within the authoring environment to ensure they function as intended.
 While testing, do the following:

 Use the JSON data model that you can preview from your ProcessMaker Screens to ensure that variables designed from a ProcessMaker Screen function as intended in your ProcessMaker Script.

 Incorporate other JSON-formatted data, such as API keys, to ensure your ProcessMaker Script uses them correctly during your testing.